-- What is known from public health officials about the current and likely future risk of COVID-19 (e.g., COVID-19 transmission and severity in Canada and internationally, and future forecasts)? - As of March 2022, COVID-19 transmission in Simcoe Muskoka remains high, though shows a continued downward trajectory.
-Most evidence indicates that infection with the Omicron variant causes less severe disease compared to Delta; however, Omicron infections can still be severe, in particular in older age groups and especially older people with other health conditions.
-The future trajectory of COVID-19 is uncertain, but there is potential for new variants of concern and increased COVID-19 activity in the fall-winter months. - Does your workforce have a high vaccination rate (i.e., over 90% vaccinated with all currently eligible doses), if already known? - Can workers keep at least two metres apart while performing their work? - Are workers required to be in close contact withother workers or patrons, and if so for how long and how often? - When workers cannot maintain physical distancing, a face covering shall be used by persons in an indoor workplace environment.
-In addition, does your workplace have appropriate personal protective equipment (PPE) to protect workers? - Does your workplace employ good HVAC practices in ensuring systems are in good working condition and regularly inspected?
+- What is known from public health officials about the current and likely future risk of COVID-19 (e.g., COVID-19 transmission and severity in Canada and internationally, and future forecasts)? - As of October 2022, COVID-19 transmission in Simcoe Muskoka is expected to increase throughout the fall and winter.
+Most evidence indicates that infection with an Omicron variant causes less severe disease compared to Delta; however, Omicron infections can still be severe, in particular in older age groups and especially older people with other health conditions.
+The future trajectory of COVID-19 is uncertain, but there is potential for new variants of concern and increased COVID-19 activity in the colder months. - Does your workforce have a high vaccination rate (i.e., over 90% vaccinated with all currently eligible doses), if already known? - Can workers keep at least two metres apart while performing their work? - Are workers required to be in close contact with other workers or patrons, and if so for how long and how often? - When workers cannot maintain physical distancing, the use of a face covering can be considered by persons in an indoor workplace environment.
+In addition, does your workplace have appropriate personal protective equipment (PPE) to protect workers if needed? - Does your workplace employ good HVAC practices in ensuring systems are in good working condition and regularly inspected?
 For improved ventilation, increase air-exchange settings on the HVAC system, using the highest efficiency filters that are compatible with the HVAC system(s), and arranging furniture away from air vents and high airflow areas are all good practices to consider. - Do you have workers who may be at risk for severe illness from COVID-19, or do your workers work closely with patrons at risk for severe illness?
 Some people may have reduced immunity due to age, pre-existing health conditions or medical treatments.